 Let us illustrate the place of strategic planning in the overall set of plans involved with corporate strategic planning, according to this sequence -

 Note when we say business unit, it may also, among other designations, be known as strategic business unit strategy or divisional strategy.
-And functional strategy may also apply to cross divisional or cross functional processes, or major projects.
+Moreover, functional strategy may apply to cross-divisional or cross-functional processes, or major projects.
 Confusing isn’t it!

 Remember that at the beginning we said that corporate-level strategies address the entire strategic scope of the enterprise.
 This is the "big picture" view of the organization and may include deciding in which product or service markets to compete and the geographic boundaries of the organizations’ operations.